ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 ## Scene 23: EXT.
 MAC'S HOUSE - NIGHT

 _Mac_ pedals home as fast as he can, the events of the evening still fresh in his mind.
-When he arrives, he sees _Dallas_ outside, watching the bird feeder.
+When he arrives, he sees _Dallas_ outside, watching the bird feeder sway with the wind.

 Without hesitation, _Mac_ runs to him and gives him a tight hug.

-**DALLAS**
-What happened?

-_Before Mac can answer, they both hear the strange sound together--carried on the wind from the direction of the beach.
+Dallas turns toward his son.
+And for a moment embrace - whilst doing so - they both hear the strange sound together--carried on the wind from the direction of the beach.
 Dallas looks out into the darkness, his concern growing._

 ## Scene 24: INT.
 NEW HOUSE - DINING ROOM - NIGHT